eclipse-kura/kura/docs/core-services/sqlite-db-service.md

 It is possible to store and extract Wire Records into/from a SQLite database instance using the **Wire Record Store** and **Wire Record Query** wire components.

-When a Wire Record is received by a **Wire Record Store** attached to a SQLite based database instance, the data will be stored in a table whose name is current value of the **Record Collection Name** configuration parameter of the Wire Component.
+When a Wire Record is received by a **Wire Record Store** attached to a SQLite based database instance, the data will be stored in a table whose name is the current value of the **Record Collection Name** configuration parameter of the Wire Component.

-Each property contained in a Wire Record will be appended to a column with the same name as the property key, a new column will be created if it not already exists.
+Each property contained in a Wire Record will be appended to a column with the same name as the property key.
+A new column will be created if it doesn't already exists.

 Since it is not possible to establish a one to one mapping between [SQLite storage classes](https://www.sqlite.org/datatype3.html) and the data types available on the Wires, the implementation will assign a custom type name to the created columns in order to keep track of the inserted Wire Record property type.